 BACTERIA III OR STAR – 2013 – Aluminum parts from pills blisters on canvas, silicone, acrylics – 140 X 140 cm – piece on the wall.
 From the Bacteria Series: enlarged image of bacteria colony represented by the aluminum parts of the back side of the pills’ blisters.
 The problem and its solution, illness and therapy, death and life in one artwork. ©Peggy Kliafa

-Peggy Kliafa (b.1967) is a contemporary visual artist, living and working in Athens, Greece.
-She graduated from the Athens University of Economics and Business (1990), where she studied Business Administration (Major in Marketing) and from the Athens School of Fine Arts (Major in Painting and main choice Sculpture).
-She participated in several Group Exhibitions and Art Fairs in Greece and abroad (e.g. in the Athens School of Fine Arts and Athens University, Athens Concert Hall, Rhodes Museum of Modern-Greek Art, Fondazione Giorgio Cini -Venice, Art Athina, Beirut Art Fair, Removement, Athens, 2017 supported by NEON organization, Ionian Parliament of Corfu, EMST-National Museum of Contemporary art - Athens) and had a work presentation in Onassis Cultural Center and two Solo Exhibitions – Pharmakon in Kappatos Gallery, Athens and Placebo in Lola Nikolaou Gallery, Thessaloniki.
-Her works have been acquired by a public collection in Greece and several private collections in Greece and abroad.
-In Autumn 2017 she will participate in the main program of the 6th Biennale of Thessaloniki and in a 3-artists’ exhibition in the Averoff Museum of Neohellenic Art in Metsovo.
+Peggy Kliafa (b.1967) is a multimedia contemporary visual artist, living and working in Athens, Greece.
+She graduated from the Athens University of Economics and Business (1990), where she studied Business Administration (Major in Marketing) and from the Athens School of Fine Arts - Major in Painting and main choice Sculpture- (2012).
+She participated in several Group Exhibitions and Art Fairs in Greece and abroad (e.g. in the Athens School of Fine Arts and Athens University, Athens Concert Hall, Rhodes Museum of Modern-Greek Art, Fondazione Giorgio Cini -Venice, Art Athina, Beirut Art Fair, Removement, Athens, 2017 supported by NEON organization, Ionian Parliament of Corfu, EMST-National Museum of Contemporary art – Athens, 6th Thessaloniki Biennale of Contemporary Art – “Imagined Homes”, Averoff Museum of Neohellenic Art, Metsovo, Makrideio Theatre, Paphos, Cyprus).
+She also had a work presentation in Onassis Cultural Center, two Solo Exhibitions – Pharmakon in Kappatos Gallery, Athens (2013) and Placebo in Lola Nikolaou Gallery, Thessaloniki as well as a 3-person show in the Averoff Museum of Neohellenic Art, Metsovo (2017).
+Her works have been acquired by public collections in Greece and several private collections in Greece and abroad.